JuliaActuary/JuliaActuary.org/index.md

 <mark>Thank you</mark> for your interest in modern actuarial solutions, no matter how you participate in the community.</p>
 ~~~

-### License and Usage

-The packages in JuliaActuary are open-source and liberally licensed (MIT License) to allow wide private and commercial usage of the packages, like the base Julia language and many other packages in the ecosystem.

 ### Pull Requests

 JuliaActuary is open source; you are free to modify, use, or change your copy of the code - but if you make enhancements please consider opening a pull request ([basic walkthrough here](https://kshyatt.github.io/post/firstjuliapr/)).